North Korean nuclear test site now... a volleyball court?

 US military and intelligence analysis has remained the same for the last several weeks, and concludes that North Korea is ready and capable of conducting an underground nuclear test at any time.
 It's unlikely to give any warning.

+Volleyball is a popular sport in North Korea and the country's women's national team came third in the 1972 Munich Olympics -- beating neighbors and rivals South Korea to the podium.

-38 North notes that volleyball is popular in North Korea and satellite imagery has previously captured games in progress throughout the nation.
+38 North notes that satellite imagery has previously captured games in progress throughout the nation.

 "Personnel playing volleyball at the Punggye-ri nuclear test facility have also been identified on a number of occasions as far back as 2006 prior to the first nuclear test and more recently in February," it said.